 Available only to Lodge guests

 Enjoy an eagle’s eye view of nature’s splendor.
 There is no better way to view the Moosehead region than by air.
 A floatplane takes off and lands on the water.
 With an eagle’s eye view you can truly appreciate the spectacular scenery and vastness of this forty by twenty mile lake and surrounding mountains.
 Who knows, you might even see a moose!
 Make your reservation while at our Greenville, ME hotel – weather dependent.
 Consider a floatplane for a remote fishing expedition from the Lodge or a day of canoeing, lunch on the beach and flight back.
-You’ll fall in love with this historic transportation experience the International Seaplane Fly-in – the second weekend in September every year.
+You’ll fall in love with this historic transportation experience.
+Make you calendar for the International Seaplane Fly-in – the weekend after Labor Day in September every year.

 A top destination for this premier sport.
 Take part in the enjoyable and now popular sport of hunting!
 Enjoy luxury accommodations, top-of-the-line hospitality, and epicurean food to make your hunting experience memorable.
 Ask for a specially designed expedition or enjoy one of the packages offered by the Lodge.
 October Grouse Hunt Package: Experience a complete 2 day stay with full day grouse hunt lead by our registered Maine guide and champion birding dogs.
 Add another day to hunt or enjoy the other many adventures available in Moosehead Lake.